©© Léa Scappini

 A hat

-A backpack
+A rucksack

 • What should I do before I leave?

-• What safety equipment is needed for ski touring?
+• Safety equipment for ski touring

-• An avalanche transceiver (ATD)
+• An avalanche transceiver (DVA)

 • A shovel